lyynxxx/stakingnode/os/README.md

 nftables is a netfilter project that aims to replace the existing {ip,ip6,arp,eb}tables framework.
 It provides a new packet filtering framework, a new user-space utility (nft), and a compatibility layer for {ip,ip6}tables.
 It uses the existing hooks, connection tracking system, user-space queueing component, and logging subsystem of netfilter.

 Firewalld or SuseFirewall2 - because in general this can only be encountered in - are just pure frontenda which comes with Red Hat/openSUSE.
 They are not an independent firewall by themself.
 They only operates by taking instructions, then turning them into nftables rules (formerly iptables), and the nftables rules ARE the firewall.
 So I have a choice between running "firewalld using nftables" or running "nftables only".
 Let's use nftables only!
-Much more simle!
+Much more simple!

 (Note: openSUSE Leap 15.0 introduces firewalld as the new default software firewall, replacing SuSEfirewall2.
 SuSEfirewall2 has not been removed from openSUSE Leap 15.0 and is still part of the main repository, though not installed by default.)